buttonsrtoys/gen_keys/README.md

     class MyWidgetKeys {
       static const String _prefix = '__MyWidgetKeys__';
-      static const Key helloText = Key('${_prefix}helloText');
+      static const Key greeting = Key('${_prefix}greeting');
     }

 ## For finer control...

 Sometimes a class references references keys your don't want.
-In that cases, give all the class names you want to the `GenKeys` command:
+In that cases, give all the class names you want to the `@GenKeys` command:

-    @GenKeys((keyClasses: ['MyWidgetKeys'])     // <- Specify which keys to generate here class MyWidget {
+    @GenKeys((keyClasses: ['MyWidgetKeys']) // <- Optionally specify the key class to generate class MyWidget {
       @override
       Widget build(BuildContext context) {
         return Row(children: <Widget> [
-          Text('Hello', key: MyWidgetKeys.helloText),    // <- You want key generation for this key
+          Text('Hello', key: MyWidgetKeys.greeting), // <- Generates this key
-          Text('There', key: SomeoneElsesWidgetKeys.buttonText),     // <- But not for this one
+          Text('There', key: YourWidgetKeys.buttonText), // <- But not this one
         ]);
       }
     }

+## Example

+Rich, infill

 ## That's it!

-For questions on anything `gen_keys` please reach out or create an issue.
+For questions on anything `gen_key` please reach out or create an issue.